 Because of the way the spinal cord functions and is organized, damage to the cord often produces specific patterns of symptoms based on where the damage occurred.
 The following may occur in various patterns:

-Loss of sensation (such as the ability to feel a light touch, pain, temperature, or vibration or to sense where the arms and legs are)
+Loss of sensation Sensory Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
+Examination of the nervous system—the... read more (such as the ability to feel a light touch, pain, temperature, or vibration or to sense where the arms and legs are)

-Functions may be completely or partially lost.
+Functions controlled by areas of the spinal cord below the damage may be completely or partially lost.
 Functions controlled by areas of the spinal cord above the damage are not affected.

 When weakness or paralysis occurs suddenly, muscles go limp (flaccid), losing their tone.
-After muscles become flaccid, muscle tone eventually increases and muscles tend to contract involuntarily (called spasms, or spasticity).
+After muscles become flaccid, muscle tone increases over days to weeks, and muscles tend to contract involuntarily (called spasms, or spasticity).

 Often, doctors can recognize a spinal cord disorder based on its characteristic pattern of symptoms.
 Doctors always do a physical examination, which provides clues to the diagnosis and, if the spinal cord is damaged, helps doctors determine where the damage is.
 An imaging test is done to confirm the diagnosis and determine the cause.

-X-rays may be done to check for problems with the spine, such as fracture or tumors.
+X-rays may be done to check for problems with the spine, such as fractures or tumors, but CT provides more information about bone and is generally preferred.

 If symptoms of spinal cord dysfunction (such as paralysis or loss of sensation) suddenly occur, people should immediately go to the emergency department.
-Sometimes doing so can prevent permanent nerve damage or paralysis.
+Sometimes doing so can prevent permanent spinal cord damage or paralysis.
 If possible, the cause is treated or corrected.
 However, such treatment is often impossible or unsuccessful.

 People who are paralyzed or confined to bed because of a spinal cord disorder require skilled nursing care to prevent complications, which include the following: